-This small engine is a recent addition to the restored collection in the museum although it was acquired over 30 years ago from David Whitehead Fabrics Ltd, Rawtenstall.
+This small engine was acquired over 30 years ago from David Whitehead Fabrics Ltd, Rawtenstall.
 With a bore of 5" and stroke of 10", it is a typical example of the single cylinder engines built by their thousands by Tangyes Ltd of Birmingham.

 When a steam engine with large cylinders became worn, so that the piston no longer fitted properly, it was common to re-bore the cylinders, making them a fraction of an inch larger.
 However, since the casting often weighed many tons and removal to a workshop would have taken too long and been too expensive, the work was frequently carried out on site.
 This small engine would have been used to provide power to the re-boring equipment which was clamped to the cylinder being re-machined.